octokit/octokit.js/README.md

 Like in node.js callbacks are always the last argument.
 If the functions fails an error object is passed as first argument to the callback.

-## Authentification
+## Authentication

-Most GitHub API calls don't require authentification.
+Most GitHub API calls don't require authentication.
 As a rule of thumb: If you can see the information by visiting the site without being logged in, you don't have to be authenticated to retrieve the same information through the API.
 Of course calls, which change data or read sensitive information have to be authenticated.

-You need the GitHub user name and the API key for authentification.
+You need the GitHub user name and the API key for authentication.
 The API key can be found in the user's _Account Settings_ page.

 This example shows how to authenticate and then change _location_ field of the account settings to _Argentinia_: